Father James McAuliffe

 Assigned as follows:

-Summary of Abuse Allegations against Father James McAuliffe:
+Summary of Sexual Abuse Allegations against Father James McAuliffe:

 At the conclusion of his treatment, the treating psychiatrist deemed McAuliffe “cured,” but then-Bishop Hannan did not agree.
 McAuliffe was sent to live with his sister for some time and did not immediately return to ministry.
 Notes in McAuliffe’s file indicate that Hannan feared future altar boys could still be in danger were he to return to a parish.